tilas01/arch-guides-all/README.md

 - Easy encrypted installs with secure boot and dual boot and lvm
 - Setup wifi and dns, dhcp (Local DNS caching, DoT, DoH)
 - Feel free to change any of these steps to your own setup along the way its the whole point of arch i just hope i could help :) !

+#### To-Do:
+- Add my own custom auto install script for me thst setups up and rices my machine
+- Add install script for you guys to auto cudtomise your install with this guide as a base

 ### License